bitfwdcommunity/Blockathon/README.md

 - Info pack (Link to telegram / schedule / XXX)- VEGANISM
 - EDM + Eventbrite
 - Social Media Channels - Facebook Event
  BUY TICKET
- INFO PACK
+ Send them an INFO PACK + Fill Google Form
- GOOGLE FORM

 ## During the Event
-- Preparation (Highly dependant on venue - Chairs / Wifi / Power sockets/ Registration / Dietary / XX)
-- Sample agenda picture again
 - Organising Team - (MC with time constraints / Logisitics / Social media ) + a few main people + vollies
+- Preparation (Highly dependant on venue - Chairs / Wifi / Power sockets/ Name Tags / Dietary / XX)
+- Arrival of the guests (NAME TAGS)
-- Presenting the problem...
+- Presenting the problem + criteria of the end pitch...
 (Keynote person)
-- Arrival of the guests (Telegram + NAME TAGS)
-- Following the Format
+- HACK !!!!!! + Mentor
-- Catering (Food and drinks / Budgetting)
+- Catering (Food and drinks)
-- Pitch + Judgin criteria (5 minutes+ show crtieriar a week before / infopack)
+- Pitch time
-- During the Pitch (MC / Time constraints / Timer on iPAd)
+- During the Pitch (MC / Time constraints / Timer on iPad)
-- End of the Pitch (judging sheets / MC) - GeT FOOD during this.
+- End of the Pitch (Judging sheets / MC) - Get food during this.
-- Prize + TY for the judges (Trezor)
+- Prize to guests + TY for the judges (Trezor)
 - Celebration/Networking

-Low budget:
-- Supermarket - bulk / online deliveries
-- Bread / Cereal Milk /
-- Snacks - biscuits / sugar
-- Roast chicken for sandies
-30 people = $400-500 AUD

-Medium
-- Order restaurant for deals ( buritos / suhsi / sandiwhces / falafel and wraps / XXX)

-High
-- High end catering if you want to impress corproate faggots + dollar dollar bills + Champagne every day.

 ## After the Event
 - Packing up ( Dishes / Chairs / Cleaning)
-- Follow up with yoru own sposnrso + thank you
+- Follow up with your own sponsors + thank you
+- Get some sleep
 - Improvement form
 - Thank you + Keeping in touch with the attendees
 - Follow up content
 -